UWSEDS/uwseds.github.io/grading.md

 The homeworks will be assigned in the first part of the course.
 To receive full credit, homework must be posted by midnight Pacific Time on the due date.
 Two points will be deducted from homework received up to a week after its due date.
-No credit will be given for homework more than one week late.
+No credit will be given for homework more than one week late (unless there is special permission from the instructors).
+All homework, including those with extensions, must be submitted no later than midnight PT Tuesday March 15, 2016.

 ## Class Participation